-The industrious Belgium’s terrain and climate is ideal for both livestock and dairy farming.
+Belgium’s terrain and climate are ideal for both livestock and dairy farming.
 Belgian farmers were once focused on cattle, and breeding herding dogs was an essential part of farm life.
 In fact, there were once eight varieties of shepherds unique to Belgium.
 These dogs were officially classified for the first time in the 1890s.
 Today, the remaining breeds include the Belgian Sheepdog (also known as the Groenendael or Chien de Berger Belge), Tervuren, Malinois, and Laekenois.
 These dogs are all anatomically identical, but with coats that vary in terms of texture, color, and length.

 The Belgian Sheepdog is the solid-colored (black), long-haired variety.
 The name Groenendael was given to these dogs by a man named Nicolas Rose, a renowned breeder of the time who operated a restaurant near Brussels called the Chateau Groenendael.
 In fact, Rose is thought to have purchased the foundation couple that began the Belgian Sheepdog breed.

 The Belgian Sheepdog was listed in the Chien de Berger de Races Continentales (Continental Shepherds), a group that also includes German Shepherds, Briards, Hollander Herders, Bouviers, and Beauceron.
 In the late 1800s, efforts were made to propagate a Belgian dog for nationalistic purposes.
 The Club du Chien de Berger Belge, or Belgian Shepherd Club, was created and ultimately led to the Belgian Sheepdog's development.

-By the turn of the 20th century, Belgian Sheepdogs were becoming well-known for their versatility and hard-working nature both inside and outside of Belgium.
+By the turn of the 20th century, Belgian Sheepdogs became well-known for their versatility and hard-working nature outside of Belgium.
 Both Paris and New York relied on the breed as police dogs in this era, and they were often employed by customs agents to help identify smugglers.
-During World War I, these dogs worked as ambulance dogs, messengers, and freighters of heavy gunnery, then went on to serve as war dogs during World War II, Belgian Sheepdogs served as war dogs.
+During World War I, they worked as ambulance dogs, messengers, and freighters of heavy gunnery, then went on to serve as war dogs during World War II.